-Homebrew PC troubleshooting 101: Here’s where to start if your PC won’t
+Here's How to Troubleshoot a DIY PC That Won't Start | Digital Trends

 CPU

-A lot can go wrong during processor installation, but the good news is it’s easy to tell after the fact.
-Without even taking it off, it should be clear that the bottom of the cooler is sitting flush with the top of the chip, and the pegs or screws that hold it to the motherboard are nice and tight.
-An improperly installed cooler shouldn’t prevent the system from booting, but it’s a clear sign something might be wrong with the CPU.
-If the cooler doesn’t seem snug and flush, carefully remove it and examine the chip.
+Installing a CPU is relatively simple, but it’s always possible something’s gone awry, such as the cooler not sitting flush with the processor, or you’ve forgotten to lower the retention arm.

+If you think it’s your CPU that’s the problem, consider removing it and reinstalling it from scratch.

 Intel CPUs only fit in one direction because of a pair of notches at one end of the chip that fit against notches in the socket.
-If you installed the chip yourself, there’s a piece of black plastic that sits in the motherboard slot to protect the pins, make sure it isn’t still there covering the chip.
-Then, a frame around the outside of the socket holds the chip in place, and a small arm right next to it should be clamped down and tucked underneath the clip at the end.
+If you installed the chip yourself, there’s a piece of black plastic that sits in the motherboard slot to protect the pins — make sure it isn’t still there covering the chip.
+Aframe around the outside of the socket holds the chip in place, and a small arm right next to it should be clamped down and tucked underneath the clip at the end.
 It takes a fair bit of pressure to clamp the chip down.

 With AMD CPUs, look for a golden triangle on one corner of the chip, and line it up with the triangle on the socket.
 Once it’s seated fully into the socket, carefully lower the arm next to the socket to clamp the chip in place.

-An improperly installed processor can also mean bent pins, damaged cooler, and possibly a compromised motherboard.
+An improperly installed processor can also mean bent pins, a damaged cooler, and possibly a compromised motherboard.
 Check the surrounding area for damage, like bent pins in the socket or CPU, before reinstalling the chip.

-If you do see bent pins, that’s the likely culprit.
+If you do see bent pins, that’s the likely culprit for your problem.
 This damage can result in not only CPU errors codes, but also memory error codes, as a bent pin can impact how the CPU read and writes from RAM.

-You can try to fix the pens by using tweezers to bend them back into shape, but the pins are fragile, so you must use a light touch.
-Good luck!
+We’d caution against trying to fix this kind of problem yourself unless you really know what you’re doing.
+At this point, lots of additional research is required, or ideally, contact a professional to help you.

 Memory